connorcapitolo/crypto_forecasting/README.md

 # Crypto Forecasting App
 Authors: Connor Capitolo, David Assaraf, Tale Lokvenec, Jiahui Tang

-For a view of the development GitHub repo to see a full commit history as well as the work of each team member, [please see this GitHub repo](https://github.com/AC215/cypbros-app)
+For a view of the GitHub repo used for development, [see here](https://github.com/AC215/cypbros-app)
+- this provides a full commit history as well as the work of each team member

 ## Problem Definition

 The current state of the crypto market is extremely volatile.
 Due to lack of experience and involvement from traditional actors, there is a lack of systematic investment strategies in the crypto environment; therefore, there is an opportunity to extract value from an accurate prediction of the price dynamics of pairs.